+So, how about that Camry styling?
 The front end follows the “gaping mouth” trend of some other recent Toyotas with a new grille, facia, hood, and headlights.
 A rounded character line sweeps along the sides of the car to a restyled rear with new taillights, trunklid, and bumper.
 The rear wheels are also pushed farther out to give the car a more athletic stance.

 But changes aren’t restricted to the exterior.
 Inside, materials and trim get updated, as do the center-stack controls and instrument panel, the latter of which now hosts a central 4.2-inch multi-information display.
 Higher-line models feature a 7-inch dashboard screen for Toyota’s latest Entune infotainment system.
 Also new is a class-exclusive wireless charging system for cell phones.